Particular/docs.particular.net/servicepulse/host-config.md

 ## Connecting to ServiceControl and ServiceControl Monitoring

-ServicePulse will, by default, attempt to connect to ServiceControl and ServiceControl Monitoring using the URLs `http://localhost:33333/api/` and `http://localhost:33633/`, respectively.
+ServicePulse will by default, attempt to connect to ServiceControl and ServiceControl Monitoring using the URLs `http://localhost:33333/api/` and `http://localhost:33633/`, respectively.

 ### Configuring connections via the ServicePulse UI